Microsoft-managed Conditional Access policies

 • Any client that uses older mail protocols such as IMAP, SMTP, or POP3

 Most observed compromising sign-in attempts come from legacy authentication.
-Since legacy authentication doesn't support multifactor authentication, an attacker can bypass your MFA requirements by using an older protocol.
+Because legacy authentication doesn't support multifactor authentication, attackers can bypass multifactor authentication requirements by using older protocols.

 Require multifactor authentication for Azure management

-This policy covers all users when they're trying to access various Azure services managed through the Azure Resource Manager API including:
+This policy covers all users when they're trying to access various Azure services managed through the Azure Service Management API including:

 • Azure portal